dairin0d/OcclusionOctree/README.md

 # OcclusionOctree
-An experiment with octree rasterization
+An experiment with octree rendering (front-to-back splatting with occlusion testing)